 Slideshow: Secrets from the Set of Mr. Selfridge

-Mr. Selfridge's season 2 production designer Sonja Klaus signed on, there was no shortage of lush and challenging projects to entice her, as she described to MASTERPIECE in April, 2014.
-In behind the scenes slides and commentary, get the inside scoop from the designer who had to think big like Harry Selfridge and creatively like Agnes Towler, from Tomb Raider to Toulouse-Lautrec, to bring Selfridges and other season 2 locations to life.
+Mr. Selfridge's Season 2 production designer Sonja Klaus signed on, there was no shortage of lush and challenging projects to entice her, as she described to MASTERPIECE in April, 2014.
+In behind the scenes slides and commentary, get the inside scoop from the designer who had to think big like Harry Selfridge, from Tomb Raider to Toulouse-Lautrec, to bring Selfridge's to life.

 Selfridges: Under Renovation!

 Because the exterior of the Selfridges store is not "pack struck," or dismantled to be easily reassembled, production designer Sonja Klaus had to redesign and rebuild it on location Kent's historic Chatham Dockyard.

 The Selfridges Storefront

 Klaus redrew the exterior and changed part of Duke Street, which runs down the side.

 Reimagining the Selfridge residence five years after the first season, it made sense to Klaus that Harry would keep up with the styles and the fashions of the time since he was in the retail and décor business.

 Klaus made many changes to Harry's house, from adding a huge fireplace to changing the location of the dining room, so that it could be serviced logically from the kitchen.
 She changed all the wallpapers, lighting, and furniture, and completely redid Rose's bedroom, knocking through a wall to create a dressing room.

 Klaus often uses fabrics she's collected on travels and other projects, and got Rose's bedspread from a piece she'd saved from her work as set decorator on the Russell Crowe film